Coaches, are you using small area games in your practices?

 8) Increases Number of Puck Touches

 Playing a small area game gives players the opportunity to handle the puck and pass more often than if they were playing in a full ice game or scrimmage.
-The increase in puck touches allows the players to get comfortable with puck handling and passing which will develop their skills much faster than if they were only playing in full ice situations with limited touches.
+The increase in puck touches allows the players to get comfortable with puck handling and passing in traffic which will develop their skills much faster than if they were only playing in full ice situations with limited touches.

 Did you know that statistically speaking a youth hockey player will only be on the ice 8-12 minutes per game and handle the puck for less than 36 seconds during those 8-12 minutes?